mozilla/stoneridge/doc/overview.markdown

 interface that is connected to the stone ridge switch.

 ## Client
-stone-ridge-linux4.dmz.scl3.mozilla.com (CentOS 6)
+* stone-ridge-linux4.dmz.scl3.mozilla.com (CentOS 6)
-stone-ridge-mac1.dmz.scl3.mozilla.com (Mac OS X 10.8)
+* stone-ridge-mac1.dmz.scl3.mozilla.com (Mac OS X 10.8)
-stone-ridge-win1.dmz.scl3.mozilla.com (Windows 7)
+* stone-ridge-win1.dmz.scl3.mozilla.com (Windows 7) NOTE: RDP runs on port 22 here instead of the default.

 These machines run the tests against each of the selected netconfig servers in turn, record the results, and report them to the master.
 Each of these machines